FabioLuca/invst/README.rst

 Overview
 --------

-This project goal is multiple, and split into difference encapsulations:
+This project goal is multiple, and split into different elements:

 #.
 Fetch market data series (history)
 #.
 Analyze data for taking decisions (hold, buy, sell)